 The number of victims don’t seem to matter anymore – 24, 17, 18 . . . neither do their ages . . . numbers turned into a collective noun.

-And so we continue to deny that Domestic Terrorism, White Supremacy and Hate Groups are deeply ingrained in our history, our culture of violence and connected to guns.
+So we continue to deny that our violent gun culture, Domestic Terrorism, White Supremacy and Hate Groups are deeply ingrained in our history and that “the violence” is connected to guns.

-We also tend to look the other way avoiding the same crucial critical questions that always remain unanswered regarding shooters and what they use to shoot their victims – assault weapons:
+We also tend to look the other way avoiding the same crucial critical questions that always remain unanswered:

 - Why don’t we have federal-national-common-sense background checks made available to all law enforcement agencies nationally?